The single floor layout is easy to get around and all services are well signposted.

 You can purchase a single trip ticket for these services, but it is much less expensive to purchase a Go card (the Translink stored value card), which will allow you to travel on these services as well as trains, buses and City Cat services within Brisbane.

 If you are flying into and out of this airport and staying in the area, a Gold Coast Tourist Shuttle ticket may be what you are looking for.
 The Gold Coast Tourist Shuttle offers door to door transfers to the Gold Coast Airport and Gold Coast theme parks by coach with the one ticket.

 Although it’s more expensive than the public transport option above, the dedicated Link Transfers Bus Service offers the traveller a number of advantages, especially if you are not staying near a railway station.

 This pre-booked service offers door-to-door service to residential addresses, hotel/motel accommodation, airport and cruise ship terminals.

 If you’re in a group of four or more, they offer discounts for groups of 4 or more.
 They’ll also carry long items like surfboards.

 If you’re travelling on AirAsia and Flyscoot flights, either arriving or departing the Gold Coast Airport the schedule is designed to accommodate check-in and arrival times for both airlines.

 They do have a comprehensive list of conditions so it’s a good idea to read through their FAQs.
-The company is currently running (while stocks last) a Facebook campaign, so like them on Facebook and when you book your seat you stand to receive a special travel pack.
+The company sometimes runs a Facebook campaign, so like them on Facebook.

 Using the Airport facilities and services